filecoin-project/FIPs/FIPS/fip-XXXX.md

   - b. *Service Reward Allocation* (α\_floor of block rewards): flows to a new FEVM actor (Service Reward Actor) that funds the Service Orchestrator to support storage services.
 This replaces the implicit datacap-based split with an explicit, predictable mechanism.
   - c. *Burn* ((α − α\_floor) of block rewards): the gap between the service budget and the proven allocation is burned, creating deflationary pressure and enforcing fiscal discipline.

-α (the service budget rate) follows a continuous linear ramp from 5% to 50% over approximately 9 quarters. α\_floor (the allocation rate) is a revenue-gated step function that starts at 10% after a bootstrap quarter and can increase by 5 pp per quarter if on-chain deal revenue clears a public, verifiable threshold.
+α (the service budget rate) follows a continuous linear ramp from 5% to 50% over approximately 9 quarters. α\_floor (the allocation rate) is a revenue-gated step function that starts at 10% after a bootstrap quarter and can increase by 5 pp per quarter if on-chain deal revenue clears a public, verifiable, programmatic threshold.
 If the revenue gate fails, α\_floor stays unchanged and the gap between α and α\_floor burns.

 ## Abstract